-Aspire Talent Group will represent the ‘future of women’s football’ in Mary Fowler who was recently signed by Adelaide United to make her W-League debut in season 2019/20.
-The 16-year-old is a certain selection for Australia’s U/23 football side to contest the 2020 Tokyo Olympic Games, having been part of the Matilda’s team that travelled to France for the 2019 FIFA Women’s World Cup.
+Aspire Talent Group represents the ‘future of women’s football’ in Mary Fowler who was signed mid-season by European powerhouse Club, Montpellier FC.
+The 17-year-old is a strong chance of selection for the Australian side to contest the 2020 Tokyo Olympic Games, having been part of the Matilda’s team that travelled to France for the 2019 FIFA Women’s World Cup.
 Not surprisingly, Mary was the youngest player of any roster competing in France.

 Mary Fowler made her international debut at 15 having been plucked from Sydney’s second-tier competition.
 Her selection for the Matildas came as no surprise to anyone who watched Fowler play at the 2019 AFF Women’s Championship.
 Mary scored Australia’s two goals for the Young Matildas in their 3-2 loss to Thailand in the Final, with Mary bagging 10 goals across the tournament to win the Golden Boot.
 In her 10 appearances for the national youth team thus far, Mary has scored 17 goals including a hat-trick within 15 minutes in a qualification match against Nepal.

 According to football experts, Mary Fowler has what it takes to become one of the best players in the world game.
 Mary’s skills and pace are sublime.
 Her creativity, body position, first touch, and vision all belie her young years.